-The council has started an enforcement campaign where fixed penalty notices of £100 (reduced to £80 for early payment) can be issued for failing to comply with the order.
-You can report dog fouling to the council on 0800 096 2028, the information will help inform where we should target resources.
+A fixed penalty notice of £100 (reduced to £80 for early payment) can be issued for failing to comply with the order.
+You can report dog fouling to the Council on 01932 838383, the information will help inform where we should target resources.

 The full order can be downloadedbut in summary this order: